-The Dynamics panel controls compressor and expander or gate, on channels and groups, and compressor on main outputs.
+The Dynamics panel controls compressor and expander or gate, on channels, groups and main outputs.
 As console processing is not pooled, dynamics can be assigned to every path, without fear of running out.
 The dynamics of the currently assigned fader path can be adjusted using the following controls.